Destinations Greece Athens

 The costFine-dining prices (€€€€).
 Often easier to book than GB Roof.

-VerdictThe one where the food earns its place.
+VerdictThe one where the food carries it.

 The Dolli rooftopPlaka edge